innovation-cat/Awesome-Federated-Machine-Learning/README.md

-## Top Artificial Intelligence conferences
+## Top Artificial Intelligence and Data Mining conferences

-In this section, we will summarize Federated Learning papers accepted by top AI conference, Including AAAI, AISTATS.
+In this section, we will summarize Federated Learning papers accepted by top AI and DM conference, Including AAAI, AISTATS, KDD.

 ### AAAI